ksinem/fastapi-restful-todo-classification/readme.md

 ## Features
 * create_todo <br>
--> title and description must not be null, they are used to train the clustering algorithm
+-> title and description must not be null, they are used to train the classification algorithm
 * delete_todo

-## Task Clustering
+## Task Classification
-* KMeans from *sklearn*
+* LinearSVC from *sklearn*
 * input: task + description